Rashid Nezhmetdinov: Playing style

 Nezhmetdinov was a fierce, imaginative, attacking player who beat many of the best players in the world.
 Known for his committal and his aggressive, forward-moving playing style, he was occasionally referred to by the nickname "No Reverse Gear" Rashid.

 Russian Championship

 Nezhmetdinov got the historical record of five wins of the Russian Chess Championship, 1950, 1951, 1953, 1957 and 1958.

 International Master title

 FIDE awarded him the International Master title for his second-place finish behind Viktor Korchnoi at Bucharest 1954, the only time he was able to compete outside of the Soviet Union.

 The elusive grandmaster title

-There are few schools of thought on why Nezhmetdinov never became a grandmaster.
+There are a few schools of thought on why Nezhmetdinov never became a grandmaster.
 The first, believes that Nezhmetdinov was obsessed with attack, and played for tactics and complications, even when there was none.
 Accordingly, they believe it was his ineptitude for defence that led to him never receiving the title.
 Grandmaster Yuri Averbakh, a strong positional and endgame player, suggested this in his interview by Dirk Jan ten Geuzendam in The Day Kasparov Quit: